 Luce’s own talent at singing captures the attention of the tribe’s queen, the fierce and elegant Catarina, and Luce soon finds herself pressured to join in committing mass murder.
 Luce’s struggle to retain her inner humanity puts her at odds with her friends; even worse, Catarina seems to regard Luce as a potential rival.
 But the appearance of a devious new mermaid brings a real threat to Catarina’s leadership and endangers the very existence of the tribe.
 Can Luce find the courage to challenge the newcomer, even at the risk of becoming rejected and alone once again?

 Lost Voices is a captivating and wildly original tale about finding a voice, the healing power of friendship, and the strength it takes to forgive.

 I loved the original premise of this story and the world Sarah Porter created.
 The story flows like the water Luce swims in.
 There were a few spots I thought the descriptions were a bit confusing, but that did not take away from the overall powerful imagery.
 The "bad girl" is definitely not a likable character - a great villain.
 We see it coming and I kept hoping Luce would find a way to best her.
 I wish Luce's character had been a bit more social with the others, but I understood why she wasn't.

-I enjoyed this story and will read the sequel when it comes out.
-I suggest adding it to your Goodreads list.
+I enjoyed this story and suggest adding it to your Goodreads list.